Error mitigation, optimization, and extrapolation on a trapped ion testbed: Introduction

+This can be decomposed into two $MS$ gates and a parameterized $Z$-rotation by a variational parameter $\theta$ as shown in FIG. \ref{fig:ansatz_circuit} \cite{o2016scalable, Hempel_2018}.
+The Hartree-Fock state for this Hamiltonian is $|\psi \rangle = |11 \rangle$.
+We initialize our qubits in this state as input into the rest of the ansatz circuit.

 For our classical optimizer, we chose to use the Constrained Optimization by Linear Approximation (COBYLA) gradient descent search algorithm as a part of the SciPy optimize package \cite{COBYLA, SciPy}.
 For a problem of this scale with a single optimization parameter, this algorithm converges quickly and accurately to the ground state, even in the presence of noise.
-It is important that the classical optimizer be able to efficiently find the ground state in the presence of sampling noise, so that more of the total sampling budget can be allocated to performing the extrapolation procedure that follows.
-This small quantum chemistry problem serves as a good test for exploring how error mitigation techniques such as Richardson Extrapolation can best be integrated into a VQE optimization routine.
-The simplicity of the ansatz circuit allows us to implement varied methods of noise scaling without the state decohering too quickly.
-To test these methods, we will first need to understand the noise in our device and how to controllably scale it.
+It is important that the classical optimizer be able to efficiently find the ground state in the presence of finite sampling, so that more of the total sampling budget can be allocated to performing the extrapolation procedure that follows.